wiretap-retro/hp-mini-flex-io/README.md

 20. Power off the HP EliteDesk Mini, wait 10 seconds.

 21. Boot to your operating system of choice and the Intel I225-V should show up as a valid network adapter available for configuration.

+## Notes
+The Intel software and firmware holds a separate software license and is proprietary in nature.
+The author of this tutorial makes no claim and offers no warranty.
+Flashing a device with new firmware can cause it to become inoperable.
+Proceed at your own risk.